mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 course, the Vargr (who are, after all, genetically-altered mammalian stock originally from Earth).

-Early Terran explorers regarded Aslan as ‘lion-like’ and the simile has stuck ever since, although Aslan bear little resemblance to Terrestrial lions.
+Early Terran explorers regarded Aslan as 'lion-like' and the simile has stuck ever since, although Aslan bear little resemblance to Terrestrial lions.
 Nonetheless, this early misnomer has influenced a great deal of human